MSchostag/Kallisto_transcriptomics/README.md

 # Kallisto_transcriptomics
 This is a guide how to do basic transcriptomic (RNA seq) analysis from bacterial monoculture.
 This is ment as a guide for researchers at The Center for Microbial Secondary Metabolites (CeMiSt) - https://cemist.dtu.dk/.

+You can download all the files needed from this repository by clicking

 # Overview

 - [Installing and setting up the environment in linux](#Installing-and-setting-up-the-environment-in-linux)